International Holocaust Remembrance Day: The General Assembly Resolution 60/7

 Resolution 60/7, adopted by the General Assembly on 1 November 2005, established 27 January as International Holocaust Remembrance Day.
 The resolution urges every member nation of the UN to honor the memory of Holocaust victims, six million Jews, "one third of the Jewish people, along with countless members of other minorities," and encourages the development of educational programs about Holocaust history to help prevent future acts of genocide.
 It rejects any denial of the Holocaust as an event and condemns all manifestations of religious intolerance, incitement, harassment or violence against persons or communities based on ethnic origin or religious belief.
 It also calls for actively preserving the Holocaust sites that served as Nazi death camps, concentration camps, forced labor camps and prisons, as well as for establishing a UN programme of outreach and mobilization of society for Holocaust remembrance and education.

-Resolution 60/7 and the International Holocaust Day was an initiative of the State of Israel.
+Resolution 60/7 and International Holocaust Day was an initiative of the State of Israel.
 Minister of Foreign Affairs of the State of Israel, Silvan Shalom, was the head of the delegation of Israel to the United Nations.

 The essence of the text lies in its twofold approach: one that deals with the memory and remembrance of those who were massacred during the Holocaust and the other with educating future generations of its horrors.

 The International Day in memory of the victims of the Holocaust is thus a day on which we must reassert our commitment to human rights. [...]

 We must also go beyond remembrance, and make sure that new generations know this history.
 We must apply the lessons of the Holocaust to today's world.
 And we must do our utmost so that all peoples may enjoy the protection and rights for which the United Nations stands.